solixdev/todo-list/README.md

 ## Files

-This project includes a index file , simple css file and a main javaScript file that it manage our project and it is head of this project.
+This project includes a index file , simple css file and a main javaScript file that it manage our project and that is head of this project.

 ## Features :
 Todo Web App contains following features :